smellems/backend2/README.md

 # Backend2
-This repository contains the work in progress of Backend2, a brand new social engine based on [Django](https://www.djangoproject.com/), GraphQL and [React.js](https://facebook.github.io/react/).
+This repository contains the work in progress of Backend2, a brand new social engine based on [Django](https://www.djangoproject.com/), [GraphQL](http://graphql.org/) and [React](https://facebook.github.io/react/).
 The backend offers a pluggable and easily extendable interface that allows users to easily develop their own extensions.
 The backend will initially be used by [Pleio](https://www.pleio.nl) and [GCCollab](https://gccollab.ca).
 The goal of this backend is to be:

 - Accessable
 - Scalable